joana-nishimura-narazaki/DOM-manipulation/README.md

-# Manipulando o DOM
+# Manipulating the DOM

-Projeto referente ao curso "Manipulando o DOM" que ministrei pela [Digital Innovation One](https://digitalinnovation.one/).
+Project related to the "Manipulating the DOM" course.

-## Atividade: Light Mode/Dark Mode
+## Activity: Light Mode/Dark Mode

-1. Crie uma estrutura básica de projeto front-end (HTML, CSS e JS)
+1. Create a basic front-end project structure (HTML, CSS, and JS).
-2. Copie o HTML e o CSS deste repositório
+2. Copy the HTML and CSS from this repository.
-3. Crie um arquivo chamado `scripts.js` na sua pasta `assets/js`
+3. Create a file called `scripts.js` inside your `assets/js` folder.
-4. Selecione os elementos: `h1`, `button`, `footer` e `body`
+4. Select the following elements:  `h1`, `button`, `footer` and `body`
-5. Se os elementos possuirem a classe `dark-mode`, modifique seus estilos.
-Caso contrário, volte os estilos para o original
+5. If the elements have the dark-mode class, modify their styles.
+Otherwise, revert them to the original styles.

-## Exemplo
+## Example

 ![Exercício Dark Mode e Light Mode](./dark-mode-exercicio.gif)